 Use short, even strokes in the direction of hair growth.
 Don't apply too much pressure.
 Applying a lot of pressure on your razor while shaving can result in razor burn as well as the hairs being clipped too close to your skin.
 This makes it difficult for them to grow out of the follicle correctly, increasing their chances of becoming ingrown.
 This may also lead to razor bumps.

-Don’t shave against the grain except to catch any stray hairs left behind, but be careful to avoid going over any one area too many times.
+Don’t shave against the grain except to catch any stray hairs left behind.
+Be careful to avoid going over any one area too many times.

 5. Moisturize after shaving.

 After shaving, splash your skin with cold water, pat dry, and apply a moisturizing lotion or oil to soothe, protect, and hydrate.
-Shaving can be irritating and drying, so this step is very important for overall skin condition.
+Shaving can be irritating and drying, so this step is crucial for the overall skin condition.